How to avoid using a Triple Cast

 DEFAULT_MAP

-- Efficiency: The map is pre-populated during static initialization, ensuring quick lookups at runtime.
+Efficiency: The map is pre-populated during static initialisation, ensuring quick lookups at runtime.

 Conclusion